-Within this simple concept is the point of life.
+Within this simple concept, I believe (ironically), is the point of life.

 The Point of Life Is Life Itself

-The point of life is to live with what you know to be real.
+So it makes sense to me that the point of life is to live through what you know to be real.

-Of course, what appears as a reality may not really be as we perceive it, but we are continually learning about this through science — and it's amazing to witness.
+Of course, what appears as a reality may not really be as we perceive it to be, but we are continually learning about this through science and our understanding will evolve with the answers.

 The fact is: we don't know what's around the corner, what happens when we die or even the true extent of the control we have over our lives.

-There's nothing to hope for in the future – because it doesn't exist – but everything to embrace right this second.
+There's nothing to hope for in the future; because it doesn't exist, but everything to perceive in the now.

 The tiniest, seemingly insignificant insect you see on the floor is a fundamental part of the point, because you know it exists in the here and now.

-When we start living through what we know to be real, the point of life falls into place; it has context, substance and meaning.
+When we start living through this lens, the point of life falls into place; it suddenly has context, substance and meaning.

-Once this is understood, there is a profound shift of consciousness.
+From this acceptance emerges a profound shift of consciousness.

 We are relieved of mental suffering when we see life in this way.
 There is no need to perpetually compete, strive and grasp blindly at every next best thing.